 Many of my PureScript articles can be found on the PureScript wiki.

 React has popularized the idea of user interfaces as pure functions of application state, an approach which is perfectly suited for a language like PureScript.
-In this workshop, we'll learn how to use React and PureScript to create clean, well-factored web applications.
+In this 90 minute workshop, we solved problems in an application built with React and PureScript.

 I led a 90-minute workshop in which attendees learned to solve common problems in web programming using the PureScript programming language.